richteambs/maint-window-action/docs/DevelopingAndReleasing.md

 ```

-## Packaging and Committing changes
+## Packaging and committing changes

-Actions are run directly from GitHub repos so we need to commit the generated `dist/` folder.
-Yes,
+GitHub Actions are run directly from GitHub repos, so we need to commit the generated `dist/`
-in general this is a horrible practice :grimacing:, but in this case it's necessary for how GH
+folder.
+Yes, in general this is a horrible practice :grimacing:, but in this case it's a necessary
-Actions operate.
+part of how GH Actions operate.

 We use [ncc](https://github.com/@vercel/ncc) to generate the packed code in the `dist/` directory.
 You can run this via the command below: